reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 Otherwise, it calls the `next()` function to process the request further which adds the product to a database for example, and sends back a response in JSON format to the caller.

-We could have also attached our middleware function by using the use() function of the app as shown below:
+We could have also attached our middleware function by using the `use()` function of the `app` object as shown below:

 ```js
 const express = require('express')